trappergor/cpp-docs.ru-ru/docs/standard-library/valarray-class.md

 ```

 ##  <a name="free"></a>  valarray::free
- Освобождает память, используемую объектом valarray.
+ Frees the memory used by the valarray.

 ```
 void free();
 ```

-### <a name="remarks"></a>Примечания
+### <a name="remarks"></a>Remarks
- Эта нестандартная функция эквивалентна присваиванию пустого объекта valarray. Например:
+ This nonstandard function is equivalent to assigning an empty valarray.
+For example:

 ```
 valarray<T> v;